7 Best Outdoor Security Cameras of 2026

 If you are upgrading your entire home exterior at once, a security camera pairs naturally with a pressure washer to clean soffits, eaves, and mounting surfaces before you install.
 Our best electric pressure washers guide covers that side of the project.

 We evaluated cameras across five criteria: image quality in daylight and night conditions, installation difficulty across power types, storage and subscription costs over a 3-year horizon, weather durability ratings, and motion detection accuracy.
 Read on for our full breakdown.
+A mid-2026 availability note: the high-end 4K solar models move in and out of stock more often than the mainstream battery and floodlight picks, so if the upgrade choice shows as unavailable, the best and runner-up picks below cover the same core security need without the wait.

 How We Chose These Cameras